Five-Crowns/Minitwit_Crown/Logbook.md

 In memory testing for SQLite3

 Setup in memory testing by setting database path depending on enviroment variable that can be set from test.
+Application has not been setup to launch automatically when running tests and application should therefore be hosted manually for testing.

 ---